jonnybergdahl/Hacking_GrowCube/README.md

 ## Hardware

-This is the result o a teardown.
+This is the result of a teardown.
 There are 4 phillips screws under the rubber feet, and 2 torx screws under the label.

 ![PCB](assets/growcube_hardware_min.png)
 [Bigger image](assets/growcube_hardware.png)